What is On-premises?

 Cloud resources use either a subscription-based or usage-based pricing model:

-As organizations migrate to cloud, many find they may include:
+As organizations migrate to cloud, unexpected realities include:

 On-premises

-On-premises software often uses a licensing model.
-With licenses, an organization pays a flat usage fee, giving them the ability to distribute the software to as many workforce members as they want during the license period.
+As on-prem software often uses a licensing model, an organization pays a flat usage fee.
+This gives them the ability to distribute the software to as many workforce members as they want during the license period.

-While most organizations can manage license models easily, they often come with their own problems, including:
+While most organizations can manage license models easily, they do come with challenges, including:

 Understanding the different maintenance needs for each deployment type can help you make informed IT decisions.